Police: 2 dead after wrong-way driver causes Michigan crash

 NORTHFIELD TOWNSHIP, Mich.
 (AP) — Authorities say a 74-year-old man drove the wrong way on a highway in Michigan, causing a multi-vehicle crash that left two people from Ohio dead and several others injured.

-The crash happened Sunday afternoon on U.S. highway 23 in Washtenaw County’s Northfield Township, about 35 miles (56 kilometers) west of Detroit.
+The crash happened on Sunday afternoon on U.S. highway 23 in Washtenaw County’s Northfield Township, about 35 miles (56 kilometers) west of Detroit.

 Police say dispatchers started getting calls about a wrong-way driver a few minutes before the crash.
 Investigators say the car driven by a man from Chelsea collided with a car carrying three Ohio residents.
 Two other vehicles were involved in the crash.